TheCyberViking/AFTU/README.md

 tool and cause some features not to function properly.
 To see how to disable your antivirus see attached page.

-2:Click and Run the Forensic .bat file in the main directory, and follow the on screen instruction make sure to read the instructions or the program will exit.
+2: Click and Run the Forensic .bat file in the main directory, and follow the on screen instruction make sure to read the instructions or the program will exit.

-3:Once the program has runs, the extra features will be available from the new CMD window.
+3: Once the program has runs, the extra features will be available from the new CMD window.

-4:All recovered data will be saved in the folder named recovery, under the time and date of the program being run
+4: All recovered data will be saved in the folder named recovery, under the time and date of the program being run

-5. if a program opens just click X on the top right corner as the program on the windows system may not have been updated to most recent. this is not an issue and the information will still be recovered
+5: if a program opens just click X on the top right corner as the program on the windows system may not have been updated to most recent. this is not an issue and the information will still be recovered